anoelsm/temperature-niche-model/README.md

 ## Installation

 Project dependencies are listed at the top of the R script as well as a function to install and load the required packages.
-Additionally, to successfully run the model analysis (tniche_analysis-update.R), users must download and source the following functions: tniche_analysis-update.R and diversity_function-update.R.
+Additionally, to successfully run the model analysis, users must download and source the following functions: Smith&Barton-model_parameters-2023.R, tniche_analysis-update.R and diversity_function-update.R.

 ## Usage

 Running the code as is, reproduces the results found in the above publication.
-Additionally, users can explore how changing parameters such as temperature-dependent mortality, niche widths, initial conditions, etc. influence the role of dispersal and temperature amplitude on shaping phytoplankton realized niches and diversity.
+Additionally, users can explore how changing parameters such as temperature-dependent mortality strength, niche widths, initial conditions, etc. influence the role of dispersal and temperature amplitude on shaping phytoplankton realized niches and diversity.

-There are two versions of the model currently: niche_model_publish.R includes static initial phytoplankton concentrations and niche_model-review-ensemble.R runs an ensemble of 100 iterations of the model where initial conditions are randomly selection from a poisson distribution.